 A variety of factors contribute to an airport's operational ability and level of activity.
-These factors include the physical characteristics of an airport such as the runway dimensions, taxiway types, and aircraft storage as well as external factors such as the geographic location, the density of the surrounding population, proximity to economic centers, different surrounding land uses, and more.
+These factors include the physical characteristics of an airport, such as the runway dimensions, taxiway types, and aircraft storage, and external factors, such as the geographic location, the density of the surrounding population, proximity to economic centers, different surrounding land uses, and more.
 As described, classifying the function or role that each airport plays in the statewide aviation system, driven by different physical or external factors, is a critical component of the aviation system planning process.